Gabbo01/ZeekWG/README.md

 ## 📜 License

-MIT License.
+APACHE 2.0 License.
 See `LICENSE` for details.